Rapla County

 Rapla County (Rapla maakond or Raplamaa) is one of the fifteen counties of Estonia.
-It is situated in the western part of the country and borders Järva County to the east, Pärnu County to the south, Lääne County to the west, and Harju County to the north.
-In 2022 Rapla County had a population of 33,529 – constituting 2.5% of the total population of Estonia.
+It is located in the northwestern part of the country and borders Järva County to the east, Pärnu County to the south, Lääne County to the west, and Harju County to the north.
+In 2022 Rapla County had a population of 33,529, constituting 2.5% of the total population of Estonia.

 History

 The first written records of Rapla date back to the 1241 Danish census (Liber Census Daniae).